EEEManchester/drone_build_tutorial/Readme.md

     It demonstrates steps to add an onboard computer to a drone.
 It includes how to power it within the power system of Pixhawk and how to enable ROS communication among it, Pixhawk and base station.

-    1. Onboard computer
+    1. Setup of Onboard computer
         - [Setup Raspberry Pi as onboard computer](4_Experiment_OnboardComputer_Pi.md)
-    2. Onboad computer communicate with autopilot
+    2. Communication between onboad computer and autopilot
         - [Setup communication between Pi and Pixhawk](4_Experiment_Communication_Pi_Pixhawk.md)
-    3. Onboard computer communicate with base station in ROS through WIFI
+    3. Communication between onboad computer communicate and base station in ROS through WIFI
         - [Setup ROS communcation between onboard computer and base station through WIFI](4_Experiment_ROS_Communication_Pi_BaseStation.md)

 5. [Add more devices to drone in experiment](5_Experiment_Hardware_Setup.md)